hggtho/ds4420-final-project/README.md

 ## Data

 We use a dataset that includes crime incidents in the City of Los Angeles from 2020 to 2025.
-However, the initial file is really huge, so we have to clean it up (removing irrelevant columns and missing rows) to reduce the dataset size before uploading to git.
+However, the initial file is very large, so we need to clean it up (removing irrelevant columns and missing rows) to reduce the dataset size before uploading it to Git.

 Source: data.gov